-As its name would suggest, the treble clef is home to notes of higher pitch frequencies than the bass clef.
-Therefore, when combining each clef into a grand staff, the treble clef would be placed on the staff above the bass clef.
+As its name would suggest the treble clef is home to notes of higher pitch frequencies than the bass clef.
+Therefore, when combining is clef into a grand staff the treble clef would be placed on the staff above the bass clef.

-Finally, the lines of a bass clef, from bottom to top, "G - B - D - F - A" can be seen as an acronym for "Good Boyfriends Don't Forget Anniversaries".
-Being that "Good" is the first word in "GOOD Boyfriends Don't Forget Anniversaries", G is then obviously the note found on the first line of the staff.
+Being that “Good” is the first word in “Great Big Dogs Fight Animals”, G is then obviously the note found on the first line of the staff.